7-Day Spring Cleaning Tips

-Spring is right around the corner!
-Here are some great organizing and cleaning tips for all of you parents out there.
+Spring is right around the corner and we've hand-picked some great organizing and cleaning tips for all of you parents out there.
 Busy schedules make it tough to carve out time, but fear not, we have an easy approach to getting organized!
 We have started with the essential "clean outs" either for a 7-day calendar or for 7 days over the next few weeks.
 Don’t overwhelm yourself, keep it simple!
 A little goes a long way.
 Play your favorite tunes, set a timer for about 20 minutes, and get to it!
 Little Sleepy Head will be cleaning with you.
 We are in this together!
 Happy Spring!

 Day 1: Toss the Artwork (okay, not all of it!)

 Let's start with an easy one.
 As parents, we want to keep ALL of the artwork our kids make for us (okay, even those little pieces of paper that they write even one scribble on...it's so cute, right?).
 At some point, though, we have to pick and choose what to keep and what to part with or we will need an entire room just to store all our art!
 This is a perfect project to do when your kiddos are in bed and you are watching your favorite show.
 Get a smallish nice box to keep those pieces that you just can't part with.
 For us, those made with hand or feet prints are always keepers.
 Doodles, maybe not as much.
 If you aren't sure, go ahead and take a pic of them and make a virtual art folder.
 See, you are a great mom or dad.
 You kept it, just not in paper form!
 You can do this!

 We all know how cluttered this cabinet/drawer can get with this kind of thing.
 This is an easy one though.
 Just check the expiration dates.
 Good, keep.
 Expired, don't keep.
 Expired over the counter drugs may be thrown away while prescription drugs should be taken to your local pharmacy to be properly disposed of.
 This is pretty simple, and should make you feel good about you 7 day project.